What Does the Spay/Neuter Surgery Involve?

 - Check-in time for all clients is between 7:00 AM and 7:30 AM.
 You will be processed by number in the order in which you arrive at our clinic.
 Your pet will not be admitted before 7:00 AM.
 If you arrive after 7:30 AM we may not be able to admit your pet for surgery and we will need you to reschedule.
-We have a very strict surgical schedule that must be followed.

 - Please leave your animal in the car until you have completed all of the required paperwork.
 An assistant will advise you when to retrieve your pet.

 - You must complete the necessary admission form when you arrive.
 Our admissions paperwork is a three-part carbonless form; therefore, it cannot be faxed or e-mailed.
 Additionally, we do not have the resources to mail this paperwork.

 - We require that you abide by Alabama state law and have a current rabies vaccination for your pet.
 If your pet does not have a rabies vaccine, we will administer it at the time of surgery for a charge of $12.00.
 If your pet does have a rabies vaccine, please bring your pet’s rabies certificate or medical records with the date of vaccination circled.

 - All dogs must be on a leash and all cats must be in a carrier.

 - We do not accept checks.
 We accept cash, all major credit cards, and Debit cards.
 You must pay for services at the time of check-in.

 - Our veterinarians perform a general physical exam of every patient prior to surgery.
 Blood work is not done prior to surgery.
 Our veterinarians reserve the right to refuse service to any animal to whom surgery is deemed a health risk.